What Is a Digital Nomad?

 Your travel budget shouldn’t engulf all your money, either.
 The whole point of being a digital nomad is that you can experience the world and explore new destinations, try new foods, and see new cultures.
 None of that can happen if you spend all your money getting there.

 Another rule is to set aside a few hours a day to work.
 You need to be earning a steady income to maintain your nomadic lifestyle.
 As such, you’ll need to stay motivated and get into a routine of work before play.

 Find your accommodation before your arrival

 The free-willed traveler in you might be drawn to the idea of rocking up to a new city and finding somewhere to stay on a whim.
-But this can add huge amounts of pressure and stress onto your traveling experience.
-If your journey is delayed, you might not get there in time to book in anywhere and as such end up sleeping somewhere you don’t want to.
+But this can add huge amounts of pressure and stress to your traveling experience.
+If your journey is delayed, you might not get there in time to book anywhere and as such end up sleeping somewhere you don’t want to.

-Your safety is the most important thing, so making sure you’ve already booked into a hotel, hostel or Airbnb before you arrive will give you peace of mind if anything goes wrong.
+Your safety is the most important thing, so making sure you’ve already booked into a hotel, hostel, or Airbnb before you arrive will give you peace of mind if anything goes wrong.
 At least at the end of a long day, you’ll know you have somewhere clean and safe to stay, eat and shower.

 Join A Digital Nomad Community

 As so many people are looking to start a digital nomad life, a huge community of like-minded people has been created.
 Joining a community group through a forum or social media platform will give you access to a ton of tips and tricks that you can use for your own experience.